All Products

 Note

 Data bar length calculation method: When the maximum and minimum values are one positive and one negative, the denominator is the maximum of the absolute values of the positive and negative values.
-When the maximum and minimum values are both negative or both positive, the denominator is the difference between the absolute values.
+When the maximum and minimum values are both negative or both positive, the denominator is the difference between their absolute values.

 112

-• Color Flip
+• Flip colors

 112